Na'ilah Suad Nasir

-Education and Career
+Education and career

 Nasir earned her bachelor's degree from the University of California, Berkeley and PhD in Educational Psychology from the University of California, Los Angeles.
 Her academic career has focused on socio-cultural perspectives on education and advancing equitable school systems.
-Nasir's work has resulted in the publication of over 30 scholarly articles.
+Nasir's work has resulted in the publication of over 30 scholarly articles and several books including Racialized Identities: Race and Achievement Among African-American Youth; Mathematics for Equity: A Framework for Successful Practice; and We Dare Say Love: Supporting Achievement in the Educational Life of Black Boys.
+She co-edited the Handbook of the Cultural Foundations of Learning.

 Honors and awards

 In 2017, she was elected a member of the National Academy of Education.
 In 2022, she gave the convocation speech to the Northwestern School of Education and Social Policy.